IQSS/dataverse/doc/sphinx-guides/source/container/base-image.rst

 This image is created as a "multi-arch image", see :ref:`below <base-multiarch>`.

-It inherits being built on an Ubuntu environment from the upstream `base image of Eclipse Temurin <https://hub.docker.com/_/eclipse-temurin>`_.
+It inherits (is built on) an Ubuntu environment from the upstream `base image of Eclipse Temurin <https://hub.docker.com/_/eclipse-temurin>`_.
 You are free to change the JRE/JDK image to your liking (see below).